Route style ‘B the Beeline’ Template

 -On any devise, Look for reviews of all the things that sparked your interest.
 I like Trip Advisor, but again I look for consistency.
 I usually choose to include a site or activity into my schedule after I’ve seen about 85-90% positive comments or reviews.
 If you see something that has no poor reviews at all, you are probably looking at a site that filters out negative comments.
 Yep.
 Websites can be paid off…

 -Think through your meal plans for each day.
 Will you eat breakfast before heading out for the day?
-Will you pack a picnic lunch that you can eat in the car?
+Maybe you’ll need to pack a picnic lunch that you can eat in the car.
 Will you carry your lunch in a backpack to eat at a park?
 Will you be back at camp for supper or will you need to budget to eat out?
 Does your budget allow for eating out at a nice sit down restaurant or will you need fast food?
 Just make sure that food doesn’t throw off your budget altogether!

 And there you have ‘B-the BeeLine’ Route Style!
 I hope that this has been helpful…